noizehack/one_dimensional_life/README.md

 5. Generations:
   - number or generations to print
-  - integer larger than 1
+  - integer larger than 1, or 0 for infinite generations
   - default: 1000

 6. On Character: